lborophysics/DECTSim/docs/source/dev_guide/sources.rst

     This method returns the energy and intensity of the xray if it is within the range.
 If it is not, it returns NaNs.

-    :param range: A Nx2-element vector with N rows of [min_energy, max_energy).
+    :param range: A vector with N rows of [min_energy, max_energy) indicating the range of energies that the source should generate.
+    :type range: Nx2 double

     :returns: :code:`[energies, intensities]` are lists of length N. If the single energy is not within the range, ``NaNs`` are returned.